nicktehrany/membench/doc/mmap.md

 ## Overview

 This Engine is meant to measure the throughput to memory via reading and writing to/from a file mapped into memory.
-Engine will mmap a file of a given size, and continuously call memcpy to read from it or write to it in sequential or random fashion, for the specified time.
+Engine will mmap a file of a given size, and continuously call memcpy, also for a given size, to read from it or write to it in sequential or random fashion, for the specified time.

 ## Usage